-Often, people see the yellow light when they approach the intersection, but as they proceed, the light turns red.
+Often, people see the yellow light when they approach the intersection, but the light turns red as they proceed.
 At the same time, a driver who sees the green light enters the same intersection, and the two vehicles collide.
 Typically, the driver who ran the red light will say that the signals were yellow when they were driving through the intersection.
 In fact, the evidence will show that the lights were yellow a few seconds before that.

 - US1 in the Coral Gables area